 Several years ago, however, I started noticing that I had a hard time remembering the books I’d read on my Kindle.
 I keep a reading diary so there is no risk I’ll ever lose track completely, but I was concerned that I couldn’t easily call to mind any visual images associated with the books I’d read.

 That’s when I realized that seeing a cover and being able to hold a book in my hands made a difference.
-A recent story in the Guardian examines this kind of difficulty.
+A story in the Guardian examined this kind of difficulty.
 Headlined: “Skim reading is the new normal” and written by Maryanne Wolf, the story discussed declines in literacy during the digital age.

 Alarmingly, according to the story, research has found that the negative effects of screen reading can appear as early as fourth and fifth grade.
 Here’s how Wolf described the one of the problems: